SENG330/course/lectures/1-intro.md

 # Short-term Tasks
 * See the schedule on https://github.com/SENG330-17/course.
 Complete the readings/assignment there.
 * Add yourself to Slack (see the Connex page or go to https://seng330-f17.slack.com/)
-* Do Assignment 0 via the Github link.
+* Do Assignment 0 via the Github link (on the schedule).
 Note: create a new Github account or use an existing one.
 All work is private to the instructors and you/your team.
 ---